Paleochora

 A contributor who visited in May 2004 said great disappointment was experienced at Anidri where the pebble/shingle beaches remain very exposed and the easternmost sand beach now boasts 2 rows of sunbeds and whilst no more than 20 people were present none was nude, nor even topless.
 One would not consider the journey worthwhile especially in the light of the Trahili beaches.

 Other reports from 2004 and 2005 are more positive.
-The sunbeds are 6 euros per day, the beach is well cleaned and attended, and the sea gave good snorkelling. the beaches were not crowded, though the were 50 or so nudists even on a Sunday.
+The sunbeds are 6 euros per day, the beach is well cleaned and attended, and the sea gave good snorkelling.
+The beaches were not crowded, though there were 50 or so nudists even on a Sunday.
 Nudist percentages at the furthest beach to the east varied from 66-75%.
-There are good possibilities for nude walks, too: one contributor walked nude for an hour eastwards along the E4 and saw no one; another turned left just before the beaches (coming from Paleochora, presumably) and enjoyed a naked walk up the gorge and back.
+There are good possibilities for nude walks, too: one contributor walked nude for an hour eastwards along the E4 and saw no-one; another turned left just before the beaches (coming from Paleochora, presumably) and enjoyed a naked walk up the gorge and back.
 Another contributor tried walking nude up the Anidri gorge but met quite a few people coming down - they didn't seem to mind though.
+He tried again and met nobody.
 But the walk from Sougia is described as 5 hours hard slog - great views, however.
+There's a lovely beach of coarse grey sand about halfway between Paleochora and Lissos.
+If walking nude make sure that you don't fall onto the rocks and sharp thorns or you'll wish you'd been wearing motorcycling leathers or a suit of armour.
+At times your solitude may be interrupted by groups of walkers coming the other way.

 A report from June 2006 confirms continued naturist use of the easternmost Anidri beach.
 The eastern half was nearly 100% naturist and very relaxed.
 There was textile traffic in the form of walkers on the E4 path, but this was not problematic.
 A parasol and 2 sunbeds cost 5 euros for the day, and the concession holder stripped off and had a swim himself at the end of the day.
 Other reporters have seen him cleaning the beach every morning.